-Trappers/ rescuers: We strongly recommended that community cats in managed colonies be identifiable through microchips, photos, and left ear-tips in case they are trapped and taken to a shelter.
-Please be aware of lost cats in your community, please check rescued cats for microchips and direct lost pet owners to this link, assist owners to recover their cats if possible.
+Trappers/ rescuers: It is recommend that community cats in managed colonies be identified through microchips, photos, and left ear-tips in case they are trapped and taken to a shelter.
+Always check rescued cats for microchips and review the lost cats posts in your community.
+Direct lost pet owners to the links on this page and assist them to recover their cats if possible.
 Every cat returned to an owner who’s looking for them, is one less cat who needs a home and is off the streets!

 FOUND CATS: If you have found a cat, you can use the Lost-Cat Flyer and check out the SPREAD THE WORD section below for places to post your Found Cat Info.
 Always check for a tag and/or microchip.
 Alley Cat Allies-How to Find Homes for Stray Cats has great tips on trying to find the cat’s home.
 If someone contacts you saying the cat you have is their lost pet, always require some form of identification such as photo of their pet; ask to meet them at their veterinarian office to ensure that this is the cat’s true owner.